ulosino/ulosino/STACK.md

 The file structure of the ULOSINO project separates content and code.

-Distribution pages are stored in 'distribution store (`dstore`)' which is currently located in the `/public/content/browse` folder.
+Operating system pages are stored in 'operating system page store (`dstore`)' which is currently located in the `/public/content/browse` folder.
 Other text-heavy files including the privacy policy are here too (these are at the top level `/public/content` folder).
 Collectively, this 'Database Content' is imported/processed by `DBProvider` to create pages that present the content to the user.

 The actual code, including pages, components, and providers, is stored in `/src`.
 Inside `/src` is: